 Tampa Bay Buccaneers at Atlanta Falcons (-13.5)

-Atlanta and Detroit are jockeying for playoff position, and by gametime, the Falcons will know the result of the Lions-Packers game, therefore knowing what they need to do in regards to seed.
-If the Lions can manage to knock off a Packers team that will be playing a lot of its backups, then the pressure will be on Atlanta to get a win.
+Atlanta and Detroit are jockeying for playoff position.
+By game time, the Falcons will know the result of the Lions-Packers game, therefore knowing what they need to do in regards to seed.
+If the Lions manage to knock off a Packers team that will be playing a lot of its backups, the pressure will be on Atlanta to get a win.
 The Bucs have been horrid over the last few months, losing its last four games by 16 or more points.
-Matt Ryan and the Falcons have plenty of success playing at home, and as bad as the Bucs have been, it’s hard to bet against the Falcons to win big, what with a higher playoff seed likely at stake.
+Matt Ryan and the Falcons have plenty of success at home, and as bad as the Bucs have been, it’s hard to bet against the Falcons to win big.
+After all, there’s a higher playoff seed likely at stake.
 Falcons cover.

 KP’s Pick: Atlanta